wp-plugins/custom-registration-link/readme.txt

 <p>
-User agents who will try to access the normal registration link will be redirected to a page telling them that registration is disabled (wp-login.php?registration=disabled), in order to reduce spam registrations and with the potential benefit that learning spam-bots will not try next time as they will “think” that your website doesn’t accept registrations.
+User agents who will try to access the normal registration link will be redirected to a page telling them that registration is disabled (wp-login.php?registration=disabled), in order to reduce spam registrations and with the potential benefit that learning spam-bots will not try next time as they will "think" that your website doesn't accept registrations.
 Normal visitors will go to the new registration link.
 The day I installed Custom Registration Link, all of my spam-bot registrations suddenly stopped.
 </p>